TL;DR

 Securing Trust at Scale

-Modernising Rockwell Automation’s enterprise identity platform by redesigning authentication, authorisation, and account linking flows—introducing secure, scalable patterns optimised for federated access, multi-factor authentication, and role-based permissions.
+Modernising Rockwell Automation’s enterprise identity system by redesigning authentication, authorisation, and account linking flows - introducing secure, scalable patterns optimised for federated access, multi-factor authentication, and role-based permissions.

 Timeline